Photos to Inspire Travel to San Miguel de Allende

 Certain cities capture the imagination: & San Miguel de Allende is one of those places.
 Its been on my bucket list for years, & I’m finally planning a trip there….which I’m soooo excited about!!
 Conde Nast has deemed San Miguel its “Best Small City in the World” more than FIVE times, most recently in 2022.
 From its towering church that dominates the city skyline, to its charming historical center, beautiful architecture, & year-round spring climate: it’s not surprising that so many ex-pats have made this their second home.
 To see what makes it so special, here are some “Photos to Inspire Travel to San Miguel de Allende.”

-Year-round sunny weather, stunning historic architecture, & a vibrant local community attracts visitors & ex-pats from all over the world to San Miguel de Allende.
+Year-round sunny weather, stunning architecture, & a vibrant local culture attracts visitors from around the world to San Miguel de Allende.

 “After years in a marriage gone sour, I was traveling alone.
 Like others before me I was an escapee into Mexico, a good place to stand between one’s past & future.
 I rented a house for the whole summer in San Miguel de Allende.
 Then it was not full of foreigners & gussied up, as it is now.
 Then it was more Mexico as you dream it — someone playing guitar on the church steps, stoic faces, women making tamales at the market, battered buses, fiestas with fireworks, blue doors open to leafy courtyards.